telekom/oscake-documentation/docs/oscake-merger.md

 >
 > `docker run -v [localPathTo]/ortExample:/project -w /project ort -c ./conf/ort.conf oscake -a merger -mI [path to oscc files] --cid:"[your package id in IVY format]" -mO [path to output directory]`
 >
 > The option -v mounts the local directory into the folder `/project`.
 The option -w sets the working directory to `/project`.
 Consequently, every path in the example is relative to the working directory.
+Maybe you have to use `sudo` to execute the command above on unix systems.

 ## Processing, Issues & Error Handling